isomerpages/ago-test/_who-we-are/Vision, Mission, Core Values.md

 <p class="page_highlight">To audit and report to the President and Parliament on the proper accounting and use of public resources so as to enhance public accountability and help strengthen the financial governance of the public service.</p>

 ![](/images/AGO_SportsSG_800x400.jpg)
-*AGO officer performing an audit with a SportSG officer*
+*AGO officer on-site to perform an audit for SportSG.*

 ### **Our Core Values**